 Although scientists have been speculating for decades about how an atmospheric sun shade could work, many skeptics have pointed out that the scheme won't work at all or at least that it won't help other aspects of power generation.
 The unfortunate side effect of shading the Earth is the unintentional reduction of peak solar power productivity.
 An atmospheric sun shade, whether it involves scattering particles into the air or sending out millions of thin flying discs, could deflect as much as 20 percent of solar power from power producing plants.

-If you'd like to find out more about the atmospheric sun shade or other related topics, follow the links on the next page.
+If you'd like to find out more about the atmospheric sun shade or other related topics, follow the links below.